A Peaceful Heart

-This meditation retreat is a rich exploration into healing the divisions and judgments that separate you from wisdom and love.
+This retreat is a rich exploration into healing the divisions and judgments that separate you from wisdom and love.
 It will incorporate practices that gently point to your sacred self, heal your inner sense of woundedness and open the doors to your heart and inner wisdom.
-We will follow a balanced schedule of meditation, inner reflection, easy yoga movement and deep rest.
+We will follow a balanced schedule of meditation, inner reflection, compassion practices, easy yoga movement and deep rest.
 This combination of activities gently and safely allows you to care for unloved aspects of yourself.
 You also uncover the truth that beneath it all you are already and always whole.
 This discovery taps into the wellspring of personal happiness and keeps your heart open.

 One of the great values of spiritual retreats is that it builds your capacity to witness your thoughts.
-In doing so, the mind quiets and we enter into an extraordinary world of stillness and inner peace.
+In doing so, your mind quiets and you enter into an extraordinary world of stillness and acceptance of what is.
 Resting in this quiet is wonderful by itself.
 It also gives you a sacred place within to stand on, where you can see yourself through the eyes of your heart.

 During the retreat we approach transformation through the mental, emotional, physical, energetic and subtle bodies.
 To facilitate openness we move the body gently with yoga.
 To free up trapped energies we use movement and focused energy practices.
 We journal our responses to inquiry questions and have thoughtful discussions that give us insight.
 To ensure deep rest we set aside free time for walking, contemplation and resting.
 Throughout the retreat, outside of guided group discussions, we maintain silence to facilitate deep transformation.

 mindfulness practice, spiritual inquiry